 The church’s paintings are mainly frescoes devoted to iconography of Our Lady covering all the walls of the interior.
 They are the work of the Tyrolean master Ivan Krstitelj Ranger.

 If you’d like to experience a Christmas service in this lovely Baroque church you can attend a traditional Midnight Mass on Christmas Eve.
-On Christmas Day itself, Mass is heard at 08:00, 11:00 or 16:00.
 This little church, complete with a Nativity scene, will surely offer an especially cosy Christmas atmosphere.

 If you don’t have a car, the best way to get to Belec is to take a bus from Zagreb coach station to Zlatar, then take a taxi to Belec.
 Please call in advance to check times and working hours over the Christmas holidays.